msu-cse-outreach/technovation-book/_sources/3-Functions/code-along.rst

 origin and with the same radius; but the direction the turtle is facing is different.
-We use different colors to make it easy to match up the commands with the circles.
+We use different colors to make it easier to match up the circles with the commands that draw them.

 .. activecode:: ac-circle-direction
     :language: python